New Jersey: Colonial era

 Since its inception, New Jersey has been characterized by ethnic and religious diversity.
 New England Congregationalists settled alongside Scots Presbyterians and Dutch Reformed migrants.
 While the majority of residents lived in towns with individual landholdings of 100 acre, a few rich proprietors owned vast estates.
 English Quakers and Anglicans owned large landholdings.
 Unlike Plymouth Colony, Jamestown and other colonies, New Jersey was populated by a secondary wave of immigrants who came from other colonies instead of those who migrated directly from Europe.
 New Jersey remained agrarian and rural throughout the colonial era, and commercial farming developed sporadically.
 Some townships, such as Burlington on the Delaware River and Perth Amboy, emerged as important ports for shipping to New York City and Philadelphia.
-The colony's fertile lands and tolerant religious policy drew more settlers, and New Jersey's population had increased to 120,000 by 1775.
+The colony's fertile lands and tolerant religious policy drew more settlers, and the New Jersey population had increased to 120,000 by 1775.

 Settlement for the first ten years of English rule took place along the Hackensack River and Arthur Kill.
 Settlers came primarily from New York and New England.
 On March 18, 1673, Berkeley sold his half of the colony to Quakers in England, who settled the Delaware Valley region as a Quaker colony, with William Penn acting as trustee for the lands for a time.
 New Jersey was governed as two distinct provinces, East and West Jersey, for 28 years between 1674 and 1702, which were part of the Dominion of New England from 1686 to 1689.

 In 1702, the two provinces were reunited under a royal governor rather than a proprietary one.
 Edward Hyde, titled Lord Cornbury, became the first governor of the royal colony.
 Britain believed that he was an ineffective and corrupt ruler, taking bribes and speculating on land.
 In 1708, he was recalled to England.
 New Jersey was then ruled by the governors of New York, but this infuriated the settlers of New Jersey, who accused these governors of favoritism to New York.
 Judge Lewis Morris led the case for a separate governor, and was appointed governor by King George II in 1738.